Textile materials

 that is warmer than standard sheep wool, but still lightweight, soft and smooth.

-Dew-retting is an old processing method in which the flax is laid out on the ground, allowing the dew and rainfall to take care of the retting process, which is a natural process to free the fiber.
+Dew-retting is an old processing method in which the flax is laid out in the fields so the dew and rainfall can take care of the retting process, which naturally releases the fiber.

 SilkSilk is made of silk fiber, spun by butterfly larvae, and which can be both cultivated and wild.